 10:30 a.m.
+Impulse (Difu)

-Impulse (Difu) Welcome & presentation of the project, the New Urban Agenda and links to the munic- ipality 10:45 a.m.
-Discussion / input (municipality): City-specific features in the implementation of sus- tainability measures and monitoring What goals does the municipality have in connection with the SDGs / the New Urban Agenda?
+Welcome & presentation of the project, the New Urban Agenda and links to the municipality

+10:45 a.m.
+Discussion / input (municipality): City-specific features in the implementation of sustainability measures and monitoring

+What goals does the municipality have in connection with the SDGs / the New Urban Agenda?
 Which measures have already been implemented?
 What measures are planned for the future?
 Will smart technologies / big data approaches be used?
 Does the municipality have an open data strategy?
-What other city-specific features / frame- work conditions exist today / in the future?
+What other city-specific features / framework conditions exist today / in the future?

 11:15 a.m.
-Discussion of the compatibility of local data with regionalised, national and inter- national data and data-related ambiguities What synergies / conflicts exist with higher-level data?
-Where are the biggest chal- lenges in monitoring the SDGs / New Urban Agenda goals?
-12:00 Lunch Break 12:45 p.m.
-Impulse (Difu) Presentation of the main topics of the New Urban Agenda monitoring, comparison of New Urban Agenda / Agenda 2030 indicators, target congruencies/conflicts 01:00 p.m.
-Discussion of the focus topics & individual indicators Discussion on the feasibility of the indicators in the thematic fields "Climate protection, "Climate protection, "Mobility in the context of towns and cities and their surrounding", 03:00 p.m.
-"Mobility in the context of towns and cities and their surrounding", 03:00 p.m.
+Discussion of the compatibility of local data with regionalised, national and international data and data-related ambiguities

+What synergies / conflicts exist with higher-level data?
+Where are the biggest challenges in monitoring the SDGs / New Urban Agenda goals?

+12:00 Lunch Break

+12:45 p.m.
+Impulse (Difu)

+Presentation of the main topics of the New Urban Agenda monitoring, comparison of New Urban Agenda / Agenda 2030 indicators, target congruencies/conflicts

+01:00 p.m.
+Discussion of the focus topics & individual indicators

+Discussion on the feasibility of the indicators in the thematic fields

+"Climate protection,

+"Mobility in the context of towns and cities and their surrounding",

+"Digitalisation"

+03:00 p.m.
+Coffee break

 03:15 p.m.
-"Mobility in the context of towns and cities and their surrounding", "Digitalisation" • "Mobility in the context of towns and cities and their surrounding", "Digitalisation" Coffee break • "Mobility in the context of towns and cities and their surrounding", "Digitalisation" Coffee break Gap Analysis: Qualitative Responses to Gaps in the Indicator Set
+Gap Analysis: Qualitative Responses to Gaps in the Indicator Set

-04:30 p.m.
+Which fields of action / projects are not covered by the indicators?
+What does the municipality want?
+Change in the framework conditions?
+Survey aids?

+04:00 p.m.
+Summary and outlook04:30 p.m.
 Workshop conclusion